Health Insurance

 Do consumers have to share their account username and password with an insurance agent, navigator, or certified application counselor?

 No. Agents, navigators, and certified application counselors should not ask for a consumer’s account username and password.
-If a consumer is asked to share a username or password, he or she should contact the Kansas Insurance Department at 800-432-2484 and discuss this with a consumer assistance representative.
+If a consumer is asked to share a username or password, he or she should contact the Kansas Department of Insurance at 800-432-2484 and discuss this with a consumer assistance representative.

 What help should an insurance agent, navigator or certified application counselor give consumers if they or their dependents are eligible for Medicaid or CHIP?